|Full Spectrum CBD vs. Refined Broad Spectrum CBD|

 It’s important to note that the refinement and purification process does slightly reduce the overall trace cannabinoid spectrum.
 This applies to all of the cannabinoids in the extract, which will still remain but at lower trace levels than the original extract.
 Both our Original and Refined CBD products contain the same amounts of active CBD in weight, as well as being similar in nature and effect but with very different tastes.

 Unlike full CBD hemp extract products (like our original full-spectrum and refined extract oils), CBD isolate products do not contain any spectrum of cannabinoids or terpenes, instead choosing to focus on a single one – in this case, pure CBD.

-The CBD isolate extraction process removes all the plant matter and also the other cannabinoids until the only one remaining is CBD in its crystal form.
-The CBD is then suspended in a type of additional carrier oil; like coconut oil or olive oil.
+The CBD isolate extraction process removes all the plant matter and all the other cannabinoids until the only one remaining is CBD (in its crystal form).
+The CBD is then suspended in a type of additional carrier oil, like coconut oil or olive oil.